Coboundaries of commuting Borel automorphisms: Weak Rokhlin Lemma for Borel -actions

 \section{Weak Rokhlin Lemma for Borel $\Z^d$-actions}

 In this section, we prove Theorem $\ref{d-Marker}$, which can be considered as a weak version of Rokhlin Lemma for free Borel $\Z^d$-action.
-Before we prove Theorem $\ref{d-Marker}$ it is useful to discuss its one-dimensional version (Theorem $\ref{Marker1}$) due to B. Weiss (\cite{Weiss_1984}).
-We have included the proof of Theorem $\ref{Marker1}$ for completion.
-The proof of Theorem $\ref{Marker1}$ is taken from \cite[chapter 7]{Nadkarni_2013}.
+Before we prove Theorem $\ref{d-Marker}$, we mention its one-dimensional version (Theorem $\ref{Marker1}$) due to B. Weiss (\cite{Weiss_1984}) and a relevant lemma (Lemma \ref{lem decom}).
+We refer our readers to \cite[chapter 7]{Nadkarni_2013} for a proof of Theorem $\ref{Marker1}$ and Lemma \ref{lem decom}.

-\begin{definition} Let $S$ be an aperiodic Borel automorphism of a standard Borel space $(X, \B)$.
+Let $S$ be an aperiodic Borel automorphism of a standard Borel space $(X, \B)$.
 A Borel set $W \in \B$ is said to be \textit{wandering} with respect to $S$ if the sets $S^i W$, $i\in \Z$, are pairwise disjoint.
 We will denote by $\mathcal{W}_S$ (or $\mathcal{W}$ when $S$ is obvious) the sigma ideal generated by all the wandering sets in $\B$.